 I run an Indigogo campaign in the spring to get me a new video camera and received about $ 2000, mostly from friends and relatives.
 I finally decided to get the Sony X70, which came to my surprise with the 4K upgrade for free.

 I did some paid work for Uppsala university early autumn, when I followed two researchers from the university to Finland and interviewed people about the Talvivaara mining project near Sotkamo.
-This could turn into a bigger project too if we get financing for it. …so probably not.
+This could turn into a bigger project if we get financing for it.

 Anyway, it was interesting and shocking to hear all the testimonies about how the mining project had been run.
 Many parallels to similar kinds of projects in Sweden.